digital-fabric/polyphony/docs/index.md

 * Natural, sequential programming style that makes it easy to reason about concurrent code.
-* Abstractions and constructs for controlling the execution of concurrent code: supervisors, cancel scopes, throttling, resource pools etc.
+* Abstractions and constructs for controlling the execution of concurrent code: supervisors, throttling, resource pools etc.
 * Code can use native networking classes and libraries, growing support for third-party gems such as `pg` and `redis`.
 * Use stdlib classes such as `TCPServer` and `TCPSocket` and `Net::HTTP`.